Class Registration

 Taking Remote/Online Courses While Away

-- Students studying at NYU London in the spring 2024 semester who are not on a student visa can enroll in remote/online courses provided they are enrolled in a minimum of 12 credits of in-person coursework at NYU London.
+- Students studying at NYU London in the fall 2024 semester who are not on a student visa can enroll in remote/online courses provided they are enrolled in a minimum of 12 credits of in-person coursework at NYU London.
 Students attending with a student visa cannot enroll in any type of remote course (asynchronous, synchronous, zero credit, independent study, etc.) due to immigration-related policies.
 Internship program students, full-year London students, and some students with specific immigration cases attend NYU London with a Student Visa.

 - Students enrolled at other NYU Global sites can enroll in remote/online courses provided there are no actual time conflicts and the student is enrolled in a minimum of 12 in-person credits offered by their study away site.
 Students can contact global.academics@nyu.edu for assistance in overriding perceived/fake time conflicts.